|

 Make sure the lacquer is completely dry before you begin applying the

+veneer.
 Cover End Panels

-NOTE: If you plan to paint existing cabinet boxes,
+and Face Frames NOTE: If you plan to paint existing cabinet boxes,

 consult a your local paint and finish store for proper finishing